santhoshmurali/tut_container_2_aws/deploy_git_aws_microservices.md

 3. **Deploy the container** in an ECS cluster using Fargate.
 4. **Run and monitor** the microservice using ECS and CloudWatch Logs.
 5. Optionally, use **EventBridge** to schedule the task.
+6. **Rollback Steps**: Delete the ECS cluster, deregister the task definition, delete the ECR repository, delete the CodeBuild project, delete CloudWatch logs, delete IAM roles, and clean up local resources.

 With these steps, your Python microservice is now deployed in AWS, running serverlessly in ECS, and can be easily managed and scaled as needed.
+The rollback steps ensure that all resources are safely cleaned up if needed.